miskatormi/3-body-problem/README.md

 That’s what makes it fascinating.
 It sits right at the edge of classical mechanics and chaos theory.
 A seriously beautiful thing.

-Of course, there are probably much more elegant ways to approach the problem — like from a pure math perspective — but since this was a project from my first year, I had no idea about such things at the time.
+Of course, there are probably much more elegant ways to approach the problem — like from a pure math perspective — but here we will take a more laid back approach.

 ## Basic Function of the Python Code
 (Not a genius (yet) when it comes to Python, but I tried my best)